ben-ronda/pokedex/README.md

 * _Please create a separate branch if you cloned_
 * _Open the folder in a text editor like Atom to view the code_
 * _In your terminal for the site to work, use the command "composer update"_
+* _Open or Install MAMP and press "Run Servers"_
+* _In your browser, navigate to localhost:8888/phpmyadmin (the port number can vary depending on how MySQL and Apache are configured on your computer)_
+* _Under the "Import" Tab select the pokedex.sql.zip file and press "Go"(This installs the database required for the site)_
 * _To see the page displayed on the front end, within the terminal navigate to the web folder to initialize a local server_
 * _Type in the command "php -S localhost:8000" to start the server_
 * _Use localhost:8000 in your web browser to view the page_

 * MySQL Commands
 1. create database pokedex;